 - 1001 – 5000 search queries

-Add together the score for the position of your site and the score for the amount of search queries carried out and you’re starting to get an index for how visible your site is in the index.
+Add together the score for the position of your site and the score for the number of search queries carried out, and you’re starting to get an index for how visible your site is in the index.

 Taking this further, you’d need to carry out the same exercise for a few direct competitors, and you’d also need to carry this out a few times for the data to start to have any meaning.

 “What is Search Engine Visibility?